apache/nuttx/configs/lpc4330-xplorer/README.txt

   (The "free" RedSuite version has a download limit of 8K; the "free" LPCXpresso version has a download limit of 128K).

-  NOTE that the following alias is defined in the setenv.sh file and can be used to enter the boot mode with a simpler command:
+  NOTE that the following alias may be defined to enter the boot mode with a simpler command:

     alias lpc43xx='${SCRIPT_BIN}/Scripts/bootLPCXpresso.cmd winusb'

-  Be default, the setenv.sh scripts uses the LPCXpresso path shown above.
-  Once setenv.sh has been sources, then entering boot mode becomes simply:
+  You may also have to modify the PATH environment variable if your make cannot find the tools.

     $ lpc43xx
     Booting LPC-Link with LPCXpressoWIN.enc